PhysicsZandi/GeneralRelativity/README.md

 # Schwarzschild metric

-1. in [Schwarzschild](https://github.com/PhysicsZandi/IsingModel/blob/main/Schwarzschild.ipynb), you will find an example with the Schwarzschild metric.
+1. in [Schwarzschild](https://github.com/PhysicsZandi/GeneralRelativity/blob/main/Schwarzschild.ipynb), you will find computations for the Schwarzschild metric;

 # FRW metric

-2. in [FRW](https://github.com/PhysicsZandi/IsingModel/blob/main/FRW.ipynb), you will find an example with the FRW metric.
+2. in [FRW](https://github.com/PhysicsZandi/GeneralRelativity/blob/main/FRW.ipynb), you will find computations for the FRW metric;

+# RN metric

+3. in [RN](https://github.com/PhysicsZandi/GeneralRelativity/blob/main/RN.ipynb), you will find computations for the RN metric.